Warm, flaky and filled with cinnamon spiced apples, this homemade sugar free apple pie recipe is a perfect treat to serve your family year around.

 Homemade apple pie is one of those classic, all-American desserts that satisfies you from head to toe.
-Grab a slice, a fork and a cup of coffee and you’re instantly comforted.
+Grab a slice, a fork and a dollop of whipped cream and you’re instantly comforted.

 Apple pie reminds me of my childhood.
-My Grandma, the original creator of this sugar free pie recipe, often made this dessert often.
+My Grandma, the original creator of this sugar free apple pie recipe, made this dessert often.
 She’d mix up the dough, roll out the crust, slice up the apples and place them all together in a beautiful pie plate.
-The sweet aroma of the pie baking made you begin asking, “when will the pie be ready?”.

-Growing up, there were some food sensitivities in my family.
-We avoided sugar — in our baking, cooking, drinks, meals and desserts.
-When my Mom made a treat, she mainly used natural sweeteners that were lower on the glycemic index such as fructose, agave or fruit juice.
+Growing up, when my Mom made a treat, she mainly used natural sweeteners that were lower on the glycemic index such as agave or fruit juice.
 Our families favorite way to sweeten fruit pies or crisps was by adding fruit juice concentrate.
-Using flavorful apples, such as galas or fujis paired with a can of juice concentrate, created a delicious pie that made us feel good when we ate it.
+Using flavorful apples, such as a gala or Fuji paired with a can of juice concentrate, created a delicious pie that made us feel good when we ate it.
 No sugar highs, lows or hangovers when we used natural ingredients.

-Now that I’m married and have a family of my own, I am continuing the tradition of sugarless desserts in our home.
+Now that I’m married and have a family of my own, I am continuing the tradition of sugar free desserts in our home.
 And since it’s currently apple season, you know what that means?
 Apple pie!
 Warm, gooey, delicious pie that gratifies your taste buds and your belly!

 If you’re new to baking pies, don’t be intimated.
 Here are some hints to successfully bake an apple pie.

-A scrumptious homemade pie starts with a good pie crust.
-The addition of shortening in the recipe below, gives the pastry a flaky, crisp texture.
-We enjoy using organic vegetable shortening from Spectrum.
+• A scrumptious sugar free apple pie recipe starts with a good pie crust.
+The addition of palm fruit shortening (or lard) in the recipe below, gives the pastry a flaky, crisp texture.
+We enjoy using organic vegetable shortening from Spectrum because it uses expeller pressed palm oil.

 Makes: 9 inch pie, 6-8 servings